simplertasks/aics/hn/hn-google-doc.md

 The AI will generate the code, you paste it into your Doc, and you are live.
 If something doesn't work, you simply paste the script back into the chat and ask, *"Why is this getting stuck?"* and the AI will debug itself.

+I am in the process of building an AICS validator, and of course it'll be written in AICS language. it will perform many checks on the syntax and format of the document and point out any fixes to the author of the document.

 ## AICS and Google Docs are not a magic bullet